-If people believe prices are headed up, they pay more for something than what it’s worth in the hope of passing it on to a "greater fool" at an even higher price.
+If people believe prices are headed up, they pay more for something than it’s worth in the hope of passing it on to a 'greater fool' at an even higher price.
 The Yir Yoront and the Kalkadoon would view this as a dangerous game.
 And so it is.
-As with chain letters and “Ponzi schemes”, some people will make money but eventually someone is left holding an over-priced stock with no willing buyers.
+As with chain letters and 'Ponzi schemes', some people will make money but eventually someone will be left holding an overpriced stock with no willing buyers.

-Because a stock’s intrinsic value will eventually be realised, the net effect for all investors of buying stocks above their real value will be a loss.
-The net effect for all investors of buying stocks below their intrinsic value will be a gain.
-The aim of value investing is to do the latter, not the former.
+Because a stock’s intrinsic value will eventually be realised, the net result for all investors of buying a stock above its real value will be a loss.
+The net result for all investors of buying a stock below its intrinsic value will be a gain.
+The aim of value investing is to do more of the latter than the former.